mikecampo/dotfiles/windows/readme.md

     * Double-click the `Turn off Power Throttling` policy.
     * Select Enabled.

+* Enable ultimate power plan (alternatively make a new plan and set the min/max processor speed to 100%)
+    * Open cmd as admin, run `powercfg -duplicatescheme e9a42b02-d5df-448d-aa00-03f14749eb61`
+    * Can now select the ultimate power plan in power options.

+* Create a power plan for software benchmarking
+    * This will disable turbo boost and general lock the frequency to base-ish clock.
+This can help keep cpu temps stable (hot temps affect clock) and it avoids variable clock changes.
+    * AFAIK this only works for Intel CPUs; not sure how to do the same thing on AMD.
+    * In the power plan set the processor min/max speed to 99%.

 * Optional: disable Windows Defender real-time protection:
     * This can speed up compilation times since Defender will scan every file written to disk.
 I was able to shave off ~2-5 seconds in a particular project.